interactiveknowledge/imu-api-php/README.md

     This specifies a search for records where either the first name contains “John” or the last name contains “Smith”.

-1.
-    Combinations of `AND` and `OR` search terms can be created.
+1. Combinations of `AND` and `OR` search terms can be created.
 The `addAnd` method adds a new set of `AND` terms to the original `IMuTerms` object.
 Similarly the `addOr` method adds a new set of `OR` terms.
 For example, to restrict the search for a first name of “John” and a last name of “Smith” to matching records inserted before April 4, 2011 or on May 1, 2011, specify:

-    ```
+    ```[php]
     $search = new IMuTerms();
     $search->add('NamFirst', 'John');
     $search->add('NamLast', 'Smith');